When Does a Short Circuit Occur?

 Experiencing a short circuit can be alarming and dangerous.
 Knowing the key signs and symptoms helps ensure safety and quick action.

-A short circuit occurs when electrical flow completes its journey through an unintended path.
 This improper routing can cause various indicators of trouble.
 Keep an eye out for these critical warnings.

 Unexpected Power Outages